Anam-Arshi/gwast-web-tool/README.md

-# gwast-web-tool
+# GWAST Web Tool

-A web tool for meta-analysis of GWAS summary statistics.
+A web-based platform for GWAS summary statistics upload, harmonization, plotting, and meta-analysis using GWASLab and R.